-This Peppermint Holiday Cocktail recipe is creamy n’ smooth, and tastes exactly like the inside of an Andy’s mint!
+This Peppermint Cocktail recipe is creamy n’ smooth, and tastes exactly like the inside of an Andy’s mint!
 It’s gorgeous green color and minty flavor make it the perfect holiday cocktail for your celebrations, shindigs, and New Year parties!

 Happy Christmas Eve’s Eve, friends!
 Hopefully you guys are ready for the big day, because hate to break it to you, but if you aren’t… well, you might not ever be.
 At least not this year.
 Which is totally fine!
 Because, we can be friends who aren’t doing anything together!

 Okay, that isn’t entirely true.
 Boy and I are going out to a romantic dinner tomorrow and then I am going to cook us a nice surf n’ turf meal (in my pajamas) on Christmas.
 So, we are celebrating… we are just doing it in low key style.

 Anyways, since I’m hoping most of you have your menu planned out, I thought it would be a great idea to share a fabulous cocktail perfect for Christmas or Christmas Eve! *Drum roll please…

 Ya’ll this libation is deliciously legit.
 It is the perfect nightcap as you kickback and enjoy the company of your loved ones, after you have devoured your holiday meal.